-The department is housed in the Green Music Center and Joan and Sanford I. Weill Hall.
+The department is housed in Sonoma State University's Green Music Center.

 Once you have applied to the university you can schedule an Audition to become a Music Major on one of the Department of Music Audition Days.

 As a fully invested partner in music education, the department’s outreach initiatives, festivals and invitationals annually bring 2,500 secondary school students, teachers and guests to the campus.

 - Oct.
 13, 2016 5th Annual Jazz Day